Full Form of Cr – Credit

 The difference between credit and debit are discussed as follows-

-- Definition – Debit that is recorded when there is a rise in the value of assets, losses, dividends as well as expenses or fall in the value of liabilities and shareholders’ equity.
-On the other hand, credit can be defined as a journal entry that is recorded when there is a fall in the value of assets or a rise in the value of incomes, gains, revenues, liabilities as well as shareholders’ equity.
+- Definition – Debit recorded when there is a rise in the value of assets, losses, dividends, expenses, or fall in the value of liabilities and shareholders’ equity.
+On the other hand, credit can be defined as a journal entry that is recorded when there is a fall in the value of assets or a rise in the value of incomes, gains, revenues, liabilities, and shareholders’ equity.

 - Treatment in personal accounts- In a personal account, debit is regarded as the “receiver,” while credit is regarded as the “giver.”